 Is Tangled good for toddlers?

-My whole family, including my toddler, loves Tangled!
+My whole family, including my now 5-year-old, loves Tangled!

 Many movie review sites list it for ages 5 and up, and it is rated PG for the cartoon-ish violence with frying pans.
 In most cases, the violence is on par with Looney Tunes slapstick than it is scary.

-My toddler also loves the songs and Pascal the chameleon who constantly changes colors.
+My little one also loves the songs and Pascal the chameleon who constantly changes colors.

 Mother Gothel is a little scary-looking, especially when she ages, and of course, she isn’t really Rapunzel’s mother but, in fact, a kidnapper.